sdsc-hpc-students/REHS2021/Lia/ASL_CNN/README.md

 # ASL CNN

-This folder contains a notebook for classifying the ASL letters _M_ and _N_, the necessary data (from Kaggle), and my project paper from REHS.
-The names of the folders will need to be changed in order to run the notebook.
+This folder contains a notebook for classifying the ASL letters _M_ and _N_ and my project paper from REHS.
+The dataset from Kaggle is linked in the notebook, and cannot be uploaded here on Github, as it exceeds 25 MB.